Investment Adviser Important Dates and Reminders

 Section 13(f) Filings

 Investment advisers who are required to make quarterly Form 13F filings with the SEC must make such filings within 45 days after the end of each calendar quarter.
-The first of such filings for this year must be made by February 16, 2010 using EDGAR (while 45 days would be February 14, as February 14, 2010 is a Sunday and February 15, 2010 is a national holiday, the deadline for this filing in 2010 is February 16, 2010).
+The first of such filings for this year must be made by February 14, 2009 using EDGAR.
 These filings are necessary if in the previous calendar year the adviser had under management at least $100 million in securities traded on U.S. securities exchanges.
 Failure to file Form 13F in a timely manner could lead to an enforcement proceeding by the SEC.

 Section 13(g) Filings

 The SEC permits “qualified institutional investors” (such as registered advisers) and “passive investors” (which may include non-registered advisers) who have five percent or greater beneficial ownership of a class of registered equity securities to report this ownership on Schedule 13G, instead of the more demanding Schedule 13D.
-For “qualified institutional investors,” an initial Schedule 13G must be filed using EDGAR within 45 days after the end of the calendar year if as of the end of the calendar year its beneficial ownership exceeds 5%, or by February 16, 2010 with respect to positions from calendar year 2009 (while 45 days would be February 14, as February 14, 2010 is a Sunday and February 15, 2010 is a national holiday, the deadline for this filing in 2010 is February 16, 2010).
+For “qualified institutional investors,” an initial Schedule 13G must be filed using EDGAR within 45 days after the end of the calendar year if as of the end of the calendar year its beneficial ownership exceeds 5%, or by February 14, 2009 with respect to positions from calendar year 2008.
 In addition, a registered adviser who files Schedule 13G as a qualified institutional investor must notify any person (such as a client) on whose behalf it holds five percent beneficial ownership of any transaction that person may be required to report (for example, the acquisition of that five percent).
 For “passive investors,” the initial Form 13G filing must be submitted within 10 days of the event which triggers the filing requirement.

 Please note that both qualified institutional investors and passive investors must make additional filings upon certain changes in ownership or changes in investment purpose.